ArminAmirkafi/random_Quera/README.md

 # random_Quera
-a few question randomly thrown off with Quera being our guest fo honor
+a few questions randomly thrown off with Quera being our guest of honor for that cuase.